zaidsbaghal/Algorithm-Visualizer/README.md

 * Bubble Sort
 * Selection Sort
 * Insertion Sort
-* Depth First Search
+* Depth-First Search
-* Breadth First Search
+* Breadth-First Search
 * Dijkstra's Shortest Path
 * A* Search

 This currently does not work on mobile devices so please open on your computer.

-I had a lot fo fun building this project.
+I had a lot of fun building this project.
 Not only did this help me strengthen my web development knowledge, but I was able to througouhly understand many of the implemented algorithms on a micro scale.
 My grasp on data structures and algorithms is much stronger due to building this.

 ## Build Setup